culturecode/spatial_features/README.md

 ### Import

 You can specify multiple import sources for geometry.
 Each key is a method that returns the data for the Importer, and each value is the Importer to use to parse the data.
+Options can be passed in place of the Importer name, but must still include a `name` key with the name of the importer.
 See each Importer for more details.
 ```ruby
 def ImageImporter
   def self.call(feature, image_paths)